axelayala1988/ace/user-skel/repos/monaco/README.md

 This is a great way to showcase generic application onboarding together with tools (git, jenkins) and mechanisms (merge, pull request, code review) that developers and SREs understand and bring together in a GitOps Approach to observability.

 ## Onboarding pipeline
-In the `monaco-gitops-demo` folder, you will find the pipeline `Monaco - Application Onboarding`.
+In the `demo-monaco-gitops` folder, you will find the pipeline `Monaco - Application Onboarding`.
 Run this pipeline which will bring up a form.
 Fill in the details of the form as you wish, you can use the below screenshot as an example.